bhavya4official/responsive-world-clock/README.md

-# responsive-world-clock
+# Responsive World Clock

 ## Description

-It is an web app which tells the user about the respective countries as one hovers over the world map or select a particular country from the dropdown list.
+Responsive web application which tells the user about the respective countries as one hovers over the world map or select a particular country from the dropdown list.
 It shows the time in digital format.

 ## Technologies Used